Nitrokey/nitrokey-documentation/nethsm/administration.rst

    .. tab:: REST API
       Information about the `/lock` endpoint can be found in the `API documentation <https://nethsmdemo.nitrokey.com/api_docs/index.html#/default/POST_lock>`__.

 A NetHSM in *Locked* state can be unlocked as follows.
+While the NetHSM is in the _Locked_ state no other operations are possible.
+Afterwards the NetHSM is in an _Operational_ state.

 .. tabs::
    .. tab:: nitropy